K0ykwon/MINEY/README.md

 ### 📊 Dataset Used

 - **LBox Open Dataset**
-  Korean court rulings and legal clauses used to fine-tune the BERT model for legal prediction tasks.
+  Korean court rulings and legal clauses used both to fine-tune the BERT model for legal prediction, and to build a FAISS-based retrieval system for RAG (Retrieval-Augmented Generation).

 - **Custom OCR Samples**
   Real-world rental contracts, including the official government-standard lease agreement, were collected and anonymized for OCR testing, parsing, and downstream legal analysis.